inscrib3/flux/README.md

   - An OP_RETURN output, followed by the 'F' and function identifier (D, M, T) and its data
 - Tickers are base26 encoded
 - - base26 value encoding: A=1, AA=27, Z=26, BA=53
-  - ID = 0 semantically represents "No ID" (clients can leave out '0' and just render the ticker)
-  - The combination ticker:ID must be unique.
+  - Ticker must be unique.
 - All integers passed after OP_RETURN must be unsigned
 - All unsigned integers from 0 - 16 must be encoded as OP_0/OP_FALSE, OP_1/OP_TRUE to OP_16
 - Only 1 OP_RETURN is allowed per TX